nlfiedler/mokuroku/README.md

 ## Design

+### Terminology

+Quick note on the terminology that this project uses.
+You may see the term _view_ used here and there.
+This is what CouchDB and PouchDB call the indices in the documentation.
+Given this crate attempts to operate in a similar fashion, it seems natural to use the same term.

 ### Usage

-The application uses the `mokuroku::Database` struct rather than `rocksb::DB`, as this crate will create and manage that `DB` instance.
+The application uses the `mokuroku::Database` struct in place of `rocksb::DB`, as this crate will create and manage that `DB` instance.
 Since the crate is managing the secondary indices, it is necessary for the application to call the `put()` function on `Database`, rather than calling directly to `DB`.
 For